Albert0i/DAO/README-cont.md

 #### I. DAO Server
-To leverage `post_dao`, we are going to wrap into a DAO server using [express](https://www.npmjs.com/package/express).
+To leverage `post_dao`, we are going to wrap it into a DAO server using [express](https://www.npmjs.com/package/express).

 app.js
 ```
 import 'dotenv/config'
 import express from 'express'
-import { banner } from './banner.js'
 import { disconnect } from './daos/posts_dao.js'

 const port = process.env.PORT || 3000;